dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

 Provisioning the cluster
 --------------------------

 Edit the ``input/provision_config.yml`` file to update the required variables.
-A list of the variables required is available by `discovery mechanism <DiscoveryMechanisms/index.html>`_.
+For the list of all required variables or parameters, see `Discovery Mechanisms <DiscoveryMechanisms/index.html>`_.

     .. note:: The first PXE device on target nodes should be the designated active NIC for PXE booting.